 A while back, Jack and I were on the phone with our publisher talking about the things we were going to focus on for the foreseeable future.
 This was just after VMworld, so one of the things on the top of our minds was VMware Workspace ONE.
 When she asked us to explain exactly what it was, we had trouble coming up with something concise.
 What came out sounded more like "Well it does this…and it does that…oh, and it does that…plus it also does this other thing," and so on.

-Last week, Jack and I spent some quality time at VMware's Atlanta office talking to the AirWatch team specifically about Workspace ONE, and one of our goals was to finally be able to articulate what Workspace ONE is.
+Since then, Jack and I spent some quality time at VMware's Atlanta office talking to the AirWatch team specifically about Workspace ONE, and one of our goals was to finally be able to articulate what Workspace ONE is.
 At long last, I think we've got it:

 VMware Workspace ONE combines a catalog of apps and services with a layer of identity and, if needed, a layer of device management.